Here’s Every Intricate Detail on What to Wear After a C-section

-I frantically dug through my hospital bag, looking for one more outfit, hoping that I’d thrown an extra forgotten item in there.
-I came up empty.
+I frantically dug through my hospital bag, looking for one more outfit, hoping I’d thrown an extra forgotten outfit in there.

 Exasperated, I grabbed the maternity skinny jeans I’d been admitted in and attempted to wrangle them on.
-How could jeans that were loose on me at 37 weeks pregnant, suddenly make me feel like I was trying to squeeze into my younger sister’s pants?
+How could jeans that were loose on me at 37 weeks pregnant suddenly make me feel like I was trying to squeeze into my younger sister’s pants?

 What to Wear After a C-Section